Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

-VSA~\cite{Gayler2003} is a family of models for representing and manipulating data in a high-dimensional space.
+HDC/VSA~\cite{Gayler2003,Kanerva09}, is the term for a family of models for representing and manipulating data in a high-dimensional space.
 It was originally proposed in cognitive psychology and cognitive neuroscience as a connectionist model for symbolic reasoning~\cite{PlateAnalogical1994}.
-In VSA, information is represented by vectors of high (but fixed) dimension $N$, sometimes called hypervectors or HD vectors.
-Symbols are represented by hypervectors in such a way that the encoded information is distributed across all components of a hypervector.
-Such distributed representations~\cite{Hinton1986} are distinct from localist and semi-localist representations~\cite{ThorpeLocalized1998}, where single or subsets of components encode separate individual features.
+In HDC/VSA, data objects are represented by vectors of high (but fixed) dimension $N$, sometimes called hypervectors or HD vectors.
+The encoded information is distributed across all components of a hypervector.
+Such distributed representations~\cite{Hinton1986} are distinct from localist and semi-localist representations~\cite{ThorpeLocalized1998}, where single or subsets of components encode individual data objects.

 Distributed representations are, in and of themselves, not the full story.
 As argued by \cite{FodorCritical1988}, distributed representations must be productive and systematic.
-Productivity refers to massive expressiveness generated by simple primitives while systematicity means that representations are sensitive to the structure of the encoded objects.
-These desiderata were one of the drivers for developing VSA.
-A major advantage of VSA as the algorithmic level in the Marr hierarchy (Fig.~\ref{fig:stack}) is that it embraces distributed representations, which are robust to local noise.
+Productivity refers to massive expressiveness generated by simple primitives, while systematicity means that representations are sensitive to the structure of the encoded objects.
+These desiderata were one of the drivers for developing HDC/VSA.
+One major advantage of HDC/VSA as the algorithmic level in the Marr hierarchy (Fig.~\ref{fig:stack}) is that it embraces distributed representations, which are robust to local noise.